chartie8/thomas_eakins/thomas eakins and his allegory/README.md

 .ve-media wc:Eakins,_Thomas_-_The_Agnew_Clinic.jpg left

-This 1889 painting, *The Agnew Clinic*,  portrays Professor of Surgery at the University of Pennsylvania School of Medicine Dr. D. Hayes Agnew
+This 1889 painting, *The Agnew Clinic*,  portrays Professor of Surgery at the University of Pennsylvania School of Medicine Dr. D. Hayes Agnew as he lectures to an auditorium of students.
+A female subject is shown undergoing a mastecotomy performed by a team of male surgeons.
+Beside her stands a nurse who maintains a calm and alert posture; she takes the role of the chaperone for the woman in this vulnerable state in an amphitheater full of men gazing at every detail of the procedure.
+While this is standard practice, the nurse's presence brings a sense of security for the viewer.